-“It truly affects everyone in the family – even the dog,” says Natalie Caine, founder of Empty Nest Support Services based in Pacific Palisades, Calif.
+“It truly affects everyone in the family – even the dog,” says Natalie Caine, founder of Life in Transition support services, based in California.
 “With siblings, it’s complex because on the one hand, they’re going to potentially be getting a lot more attention from their parents now.
 The contrast is realizing that – oh no – they don’t want this much attention.”

 The Cialones can relate on both fronts.

 “Brenna was always shuffled to wherever we were going for the older girls,” Kelly recalls.
 “She always had to tag along to the big kid events, but now she has more of my time.
 It’s all her, and she likes not having to share me.”

 In fact, Brenna, when she was 14, and her mom vacationed in Florida together, just the two of them, over one of Brenna’s winter breaks.

 “I certainly never did that with the older girls,” Kelly laughs.

 While her sisters’ flight from the nest has been advantageous in many ways, it still left a deep void at the time.

 “There was always at least one of her sisters at home to take her places or to talk to,” says Kelly.